camlab-ethz/jaxFlowSim/README.md

 # jaxFlowSim
-This code was written during the course of the thesis "On differentiable simulations of haemodynamic systems" and the corresponding document can be found at github.com/DiegoRenner/On-fast-simulations-of-cardiac-function.
+This code was written during the course of the thesis "On differentiable simulations of haemodynamic systems" and the corresponding document can be found [here](https://github.com/DiegoRenner/On-fast-simulations-of-cardiac-function).
 It offers the ability to parse models, run models, and infer parameters.

 ## Parsing
 The parsing scripts can be found in the _parsing_ folder.
 Models can be parsed from two different formats.
-The first format being models provided by _vascularmodel.com_.
+The first format being models provided by [_vascularmodel.com_](https://vascularmodel.com).
 In order to parse these kinds of models the files representing a 3D-model from _vascularmodel.com_ needs to be placed in the parsing folder.
 Furthermore an encoding of the network structure done by centre-line extraction needs to be placed in the model folder as well.
 This network structure can be generated using the _Slicer 3D_ software.
 In order to parse a _vascularmodel_ network, once the files have been placed appropriately, run
 ```
 python parse_vm.py <model_name>.
 ```
-The second format that can be parsed is the format used in the openBF-hub repository _github.com/alemelis/openBF-hub_.
+The second format that can be parsed is the format used in the [openBF-hub repository](https://github.com/alemelis/openBF-hub).
 In order to parse these models the repository need to be cloned in to the _parsing_ folder.
 Then the models can be parsed by running

 ```
 python parse_bf.py <model_name> <model_sub_dir>}